Email FacebookTwitterMenu burgerClose thin

 401(k) transfer documents

-Inheriting a 401(k) from a spouse or parent could catch you off-guard financially if you’re unaware of the potential tax implications.
-If you know that you’re listed as a beneficiary to someone else’s 401(k) or a similar plan, such as a 403(b) or 457 account, planning ahead can help you to avoid any tricky tax situations.
+Inheriting a 401(k) from a spouse or parent could catch you off-guard financially if you’re unaware of the potential tax implications of withdrawing the money.
+If you know that you’re listed as a beneficiary of someone’s 401(k) or a similar plan such as a 403(b) or 457 account, planning ahead can help you to avoid potentially tricky tax situations.

 Tax Planning Tips